What is the sense I get when I hold this option in my mind?

 How do I connect with my Sense of Good

-You are asked to call to memory the good people who raised, guided, supported, and or mentored you.
+You are asked to remember the good people who raised, guided, supported, and or mentored you.
 Good is not a idea but rather a state of being inside you.
 You call it up through memory and proceed through the Pauses from there.
 Here are some things good is not.

 . . . not a moral code but rather it is what informs and reforms the whole of you through the ongoing feedback of decision and responsibility